 The Force USA X20 features uprights that are made from 11-gauge steel.
 This is the same quality you’ll find in a professional setting, so it’s most likely going to last you a lifetime.

 While you can definitely bolt it into the ground, this is one of the sturdiest pieces of equipment we’ve tested, so we didn’t feel that was entirely necessary.

-It’s no secret that this is a massive piece of equipment that’s going to require a ton of space to accommodate its footprint.
+It’s no secret that this is a massive piece of equipment that will require a ton of space to accommodate its footprint.
 The X20 measures 7.5 feet tall, the outside of the rack is almost six feet wide, and from front to back, it’s just over seven feet long.
 You have a lot of room within the rack to perform your workouts, with just under three and a half feet of width inside the rack, and six feet of depth.
-We were very fortunate to have one inch of clearance in our garage for this rack, so be sure and measure everything out down to the closest inch before you make your purchase.
+We were very fortunate to have one inch of clearance in our garage for this rack, so be sure to measure everything down to the closest inch before you make your purchase.

 The Force USA X20 is rated to support up to 990 pounds of weight.
 This includes the weight from any plates you have stored and the weight stacks.
 So if you think you’re strong enough to put the weight limit to the test, it might be best to remove some weight plates before going for that world record squat.
-Odds are though, athletes of all levels are going to be just fine with this weight capacity.
+Odds are, though, athletes of all levels will be just fine with this weight capacity.